Derling/algorithms/README.md

 # challenges
-collection of programs I made from r/dailyprogrammer
+Collection of challenges I complete from the web.
+Source for challenge in the file themselves.